Python Programming Basics tutorial for beginners

 obj.greet() # Output: Hello, Alice

-• Destructor (__del__): The destructor is a special method that is called when an object is deleted or goes out of scope.
+• Destructor (__del__): Similarly, Python triggers the destructor when the object is deleted or goes out of scope.

 class MyClass: